Labelling guidelines for VQA wines

 UNFILTERED WINES

-Sur lie is the French translation of the expression 'on lees'.
 Lees are the residue that remain in the cask after fermentation.
-'Sur lie' wines are bottled directly from the cask without additional filtering ('racking'), a process which adds complexity to the wine.
+Wines may be bottled directly from the cask without additional filtering ('racking'), a process which adds complexity to the wine, but may result in some cloudiness or sediment in the bottle.
+If “bottled with lees” is declared on the application for approval, it must appear on the bottle label.

 GRAPE SPECIES